Spoteer/spoteer-docs/arc/retargeting-integration.md

 # Retargeting Integration Guide
+Spoteer offers its advertisers with real-time audience targeting on digital outdoor billboards.
+There are two types of retargeting - generic & dynamic.
+To support general retargeting advertisers are only required to integrate Arc SDK into their app (see step 1 in section 'User In-Site Page Visits Reporting').
+Dynamic retargeting, however, requires advertisers to comply with all of the following requirements:

 ## Facebook Product Feed Integration
 In order to successfully launch a dynamic retargeting campaign via Spoteer, advertisers are required to submit a link to a detailed product feed.
 Spoteer supports Facebook's product feed format.